chinamike65/hugo-tuolesi/content/book4/book4en.md

 As we have said, we need to cultivate forbearance to deal with anger.
 Therefore, for these four afflictions, the way to deal with them is also to cultivate forbearance.

-(5) jealous 65
+##### （5）Jealousy

+envy, jealousy

-Seeing other people's beauty, health, wealth, happiness, success, merit, etc. surpassing one's own, the heart feels uncomfortable and unbalanced, this kind of mentality is jealous.
+Seeing other people's beauty, health, wealth, happiness, success, merit, etc. surpassing one's own, the mind feels uncomfortable and unbalanced, this kind of mentality is jealous.

 For those who are inferior to oneself, the afflictions that are easy to arise are arrogance and heart, and those who are better than themselves are easy to be jealous.